 In New England, Mark and the guys dismantle a 200-year-old barn; the barn is so big it takes extra hands to get the barn wood down and a crane to lift out the valuable beams.

-Mark and the guys save the last cabin from Roanoke, W. Va., and move it to a resort.
+Mark and the team take on a big challenge to save the last cabin from the old town of Roanoke, W. Va., and move it to a resort.

 In West Virginia, Mark and the guys salvage logs from a fire-damaged home and use them to build a cabin for a client.